 - Identify channels and partners for effective ME&O to the sector and individual segments.
-(Short Term) - Establish a centralized clearinghouse for all technical, programmatic, regulatory, and incentive information (including best practices case studies).
-(Mid Term) - Integrate ME&O to consumers of agricultural products with "green agriculture" awareness programs and with other ME&O programs and messages under the CEESP.
-(Mid Term)
+(Near Term) - Establish a centralized clearinghouse for all technical, programmatic, regulatory, and incentive information (including best practices case studies).
+(Short Term) - Integrate ME&O to consumers of agricultural products with "green agriculture" awareness programs and with other ME&O programs and messages under the CEESP.
+(Short Term and ongoing)

 Strategy 4: Financing and Incentives.
-Support the adoption of energy efficiency within California's agricultural sector by coordinating the goals, program designs, and funding of the major sources of financing and incentives, including:
+Support the adoption of energy efficiency within California's agricultural sector by coordinating the goals, program designs, and funding of all major sources of financing and incentives, including:

-- Water conservation and quality improvement funding

-- CEC emerging technology funds

-- Local air quality improvement funds

-- Federal tax credits

-- IOU and POU energy efficiency incentives
+- Water conservation and quality improvement funding - CEC emerging technology funds - Local air quality improvement funds - Federal tax credits - Farm Security and Rural Investment Act of 2002 ("Farm Bill") programs - IOU and other utility energy efficiency incentives